codade/KYSA/README.md

 From Version 2.04 on, it is possible to link csv-data to manually recorded cash transactions in a separate Excel list ("cashbook").
 Furthermore preferences can now be saved for the next session.

+From version 3.05 on, a machine learning algorithm is established to help categorize transactions.
+Furthermore single exported account transaction files (csv) can be grouped together by account names and will be stored encrypted.
+The stored long-term data can be integrated into evaluations by selection and will then be exported to Excel files and diagrams.

+Mac executeable available from version 3.06 on.
+Future work might include a Linux file (Appimage).
+Currently i'm working on integrating a Dashboard based on Plotly Dash.
+If you wish to help me, let me know.
+Any help is appreciated!

 Future work will include account data saving and machine learning.
 If you wish to help me, please give me a message.
 Any help is appreciated!
 I'm collecting account raw data csv-files for integration in future releases via <a href="mailto:kysa@digital-souveraenitaet.de">mail</a>.
 If you upload you csv-file, please make sure to delete any personal information (account number, names, transactions etc.)